Caltech-IPAC/rapid/docs/source/install/install.rst

 mapped from a location outside the container to inside the container in the ``docker run`` command.
-Therefore, the C-code build only needs to be done once, and this will be persisted even after the container is exited.
+Therefore, the C-code build only needs to be done once, and this will be persisted even after exiting the container.

 2. Run the build script inside the container: